 - Bypass parental and security controls;

-- Allow browser to make network requests to externally hosted content in a name of a website when cross-domain restrictions block the browser from directly accessing the outside domains.
+- Allow browsers to make network requests to externally hosted content in the name of a website when cross-domain restrictions block the browser from directly accessing the outside domains.

 Types of proxy

 - A proxy server may operate on the user’s local computer or at various points between destination servers on the Internet and user’s computer;